tokenio/merchant-sample-proxy/README.md

 The server shows a web page at `localhost:3000`.
 The page has a checkout button.
 Click the button to start the merchant checkout experience.
 You may need to download the Token app to link a test bank first.
+The server will:
+1. Create a token request.
-The server will create a token request, redirect the user to a login page to approve the payment, wait for a callback, and create a transfer by redeeming the received token.
+2. Redirect the user to a login page to approve the payment.
+3. Wait for a callback that contains a token id.
+4. Create a transfer by redeeming the received token.